Cube-OS/cubeOS/docs/faq-troubleshooting.rst

 System Won't Boot into Linux
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the system goes through the :doc:`full recovery process <ecosystem/linux-docs/kubos-linux-recovery>` and the bootcount is still exceeded, it will present the U-Boot CLI instead of attempting to boot into Kubos Linux again.
+If the system goes through the :doc:`full recovery process <ecosystem/linux-docs/cubeos-linux-recovery>` and the bootcount is still exceeded, it will present the U-Boot CLI instead of attempting to boot into CubeOS Linux again.

 If this occurs, follow the :ref:`instructions for resetting the boot environment <env-reset>`.

-Note: This is a case which normal users should never encounter, but becomes more likely when initially testing custom Kubos Linux builds.
+Note: This is a case which normal users should never encounter, but becomes more likely when initially testing custom CubeOS Linux builds.

 The OBC is Booting from the eMMC Instead of the microSD when Upgrading
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^